YOUR PROFESSIONAL TEACHER ASSOCIATION

 |Kitikmeot:||Kugluktuk, Cambridge Bay, Gjoa Haven, Taloyoak, Kugaaruk|

 There are a number of ways to get involved in the association.
 Members can contact their Communications Liaisons to obtain an NTA Webmail Account, through which NTA email can be accessed, and through which we send out the password for the Members’ Secure Area of this website.
 The website, school NTA bulletin boards and email system, along with our elected representatives, are the primary means of communication between the Association and members.
 Each year there is an opportunity for members to submit resolutions to Central Council to be considered and voted upon at our annual meeting – this is a way for members to have a voice in the Association and its future direction.
-There are also School and Regional Elections each spring, and any member is eligible to run for a school or regional position.
+There are also School and Regional Elections each spring, and any member is eligible to run for a school and or regional position.
 The Association also has a number of standing committees.
 Some standing Committees, such as Finance and Legislative Committees, may only accept applications from members of Central Council or Central Executive.
 Other committees are open to all NTA members, and a call out for volunteers for these committees is sent to all NTA members via the NTA email system early in each school year.

 - Curriculum Support